Activiti/activiti-scripts/README.md

 To build all projects from a branch instead of a tag e.g. `7.0.x`, take the versions out of the text files and set

     export BASEBRANCH=7.0.x

+If version replacement is needed ot make the branches build then the `build-all` step may need to be removed.